Skip to main content

 achievable price.
 Single Barrel offerings can sometimes vary a bit in quality but I don't know a single person who has gotten a bad bottle from Four Roses.
 As of 2025, they now offer Single barrel versions of four of their 10 mash bill recipes.
 Barrel strength versions can be found above $100.

-• Russel's Reserve 10 YR - $44.99 - 4.5 Stars - Peep our review here... this is a bourbon classic with a fabulous history.
-Also one of the cheaper 10YR bottles you'll find these days though it continues to increase in price.
+• Russel's Reserve 10 YR - $49.99 - 4.5 Stars - Peep our review here... this is a bourbon classic with a fabulous history.
+Also one of the cheaper 10YR bottles you'll find these days though it continues to increase in price (up from around $35 two years ago).
+Eagle Rare may now be a better pickup since I'm seeing it on shelves more regularly though it is seldom found still in some markets.

 • Woodford Reserve Double Oaked - $49.99 - 4.5 Stars - Another cult classic, people rave about this bottle and it is a solid step up from Woodford standard.
 Detailed WRDO review here.
 The summary is "dessert in a bottle" that puts most allocated bottles to shame.

 • Bardstown Origin Bottled-in-Bond - $48.99 - 5 stars - This six-year bonded bourbon has taken aficionados by storm.
 Bardstown may be known for contract distilling, but their Origin series is turning heads.
-Also check out the high wheat iteration at a slightly higher cost and proof.
+Also check out the high wheat iteration at a slightly higher cost and proof though some find it more polarizing.

 $50+